-You can spend countless hours creating amazing content, pour your heart and soul into blog posts, videos and graphics; but if you’re not getting that content in front of your target audience, what’s the point?
+You can spend countless hours creating amazing content, pour your heart and soul into blog posts, videos and graphics, but if you’re not getting that content in front of your target audience, what’s the point?
 It’s the ultimate ‘does a falling tree even make a noise’ analogy.
-Because as busy marketers if there’s one thing we refuse, point blank, to do, it’s to waste our own time.
+Because as busy marketers, if there’s one thing we refuse, point blank, to do, it’s to waste our own time.

-But in the grand content lifecycle hitting publish is just the first step.
+But in the grand content lifecycle, hitting publish is just the first step.
 You need an intentional distribution strategy to ensure your brilliant content actually reaches the customers and prospects you created it for.
 That’s why this blog is going to dive into the ins and outs of crafting a killer content distribution plan.

 We’re going to cover 4 key considerations to maximise the reach and impact of every single piece of content: